 Osteoporosis is a common disease that weakens bones.
 As bones weaken, your risk of sudden and unexpected fractures increases.
 Osteopenia is the forerunner of osteoporosis.
 It is a silent but destructive condition that robs bones during a woman's -- even a young woman's -- most productive time.

 No matter what your age or sex, osteoporosis and osteopenia can affect you.
 Your bones might seem sturdy now.
 You may be very active and doing the things you want.
 But osteoporosis and osteopenia are quiet, accomplished thieves.
 In fact, there are usually no visible signs.
 You may notice a loss of height or a Dowager's hump over time.
-But chances are good the first sign that you have one of these conditions will be a broken bone.
+But chances are good that the first sign of these conditions will be a broken bone.

 What Is Osteoporosis Bone Loss?